positroncascade/PyAero/README.md

 Currently there are no binaries available.
 Therefore, the source code needs to be copied to your computer.

+The instructions below have been tested on Windows (using a console terminal from Cygwin) and on Linux.

 ### Using Git:

 ```bash